elaspic/elaspic2/README.md

 `ELASPIC2` is accessible through a REST API, documented at: <https://elaspic.uc.r.appspot.com/docs>.

-The following code snippet shows how the REST API can be accessed from within Python.
+The following code snippet shows how the REST API can be used from within Python.

 ```python
 import json